aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.settings/writeprotection/_index.md

 ## WriteProtection class

 Specifies write protection settings for a document.
+To learn more, visit the [Protect or Encrypt a Document](https://docs.aspose.com/words/cpp/protect-or-encrypt-a-document/) documentation article.

 ```cpp
 class WriteProtection : public System::Object